jhrcook/readgmt/README.md

 Example
 -------

-Here is an example where the KEGG gene set is read in.
+Here is an example of reading in the KEGG gene set.

 ``` r
 library(readgmt)